soos-io/kb-docs/SCA/Bamboo-Plugin.md

 - You need to have a [SOOS account.](https://app.soos.io/register)
 - You need to have a Bamboo project.
 - Have installed the latest version of the [SOOS SCA Plugin](https://marketplace.atlassian.com/apps/1227220/soos-sca)
+- Have JDK 11 configured on your Bamboo agent.

 ## Steps